* Yen hits three-week low

 “With that eventuality in mind, Trump’s decision to stop negotiations now is ultimately a risk-on move, as it increases the likelihood of a decisive Biden win.”

-The New Zealand dollar dropped as much as half a percent after central bank officials again hinted that negative interest rates are possible.
-It recovered in early deals in London to trade 0.2% higher to the dollar on the day.
+The New Zealand dollar was the biggest loser among G10 currencies, dropping as much as half a percent after central bank officials again hinted that negative interest rates are possible.
+It recovered in early deals in London to trade 0.1% higher to the dollar on the day.

 FED SPEAKERS ON RADAR

-Fed members Eric Rosengren and Raphael Bostic speak at 1610 GMT and 1800 GMT respectively.
+It has also focused investor attention on speeches from Fed members Eric Rosengren and Raphael Bostic, at 1610 GMT and 1800 GMT respectively, for any further hints at the Fed’s thinking.

 Elsewhere, the U.S. vice presidential debate reinforced investor expectations on the likely policies of a Trump or Biden administration.